 Rare Breed Brakel

-Rare Breed Brakels, or Braekels, originate from the neighborhood of Nederbraekel in Flanders.
-They are one of Europe’s oldest breeds, sometimes referred to as ‘The Everyday Layer’, ‘The Grey White Neck’, or ‘The Nuns Hen’.
-The first imports to Britain were in 1898, but since the second World War, the numbers have declined, hence their rare breed status now.
+Rare Breed Brakels, or Braekels, are a farmyard breed, originating from the neighborhood of Nederbraekel in Flanders, and are one of Europe’s oldest breeds, dating back to the 1400’s, possibly arriving in Western Europe via Turkey They are sometimes referred to as ‘The Everyday Layer’, ‘The Grey White Neck’, or ‘The Nuns Hen’.
+The first imports to Britain were in 1898, but since the second World War, the numbers have declined, hence their rare breed status today.

-The Brakel is a bright eyed, alert hen, with distinctive white ear lobes, leaden blue feet and legs, and striking, bright plumage.
-The single comb falls gracefully over one side of the face.
-She has a keen interest in her human keepers, which consequently makes her a perfect addition to any garden.
+The Brakel is a vigorous, bright eyed, alert and hardy hen, with distinctive white ear lobes, leaden blue feet and legs, and striking, bright plumage, with a long, well spread tail.
+The single, heavily pigmented comb falls gracefully over one side of the face.
+An unusual characteristic of this breed is the dark pigmentation in the head, and the eyes are very dark brown, almost black, with melanistic rims.
+She has a keen interest in her human keepers, and becomes very tame, which consequently makes her a perfect addition to any garden.

 The Silver is noted for the stunning beetle green black barring, which is twice the width of the white ground colour.
 The head and neck hackles are pure white